 Type 1 diabetes is when your immune system destroys the cells in the pancreas that make insulin.
 As a result, you have very little insulin or no insulin at all.
 Glucose therefore builds up in the bloodstream and can't access the cells to provide energy.

 Type 2 Diabetes

 Type 2 diabetes is the most common form of diabetes.
 If you have type 2 diabetes, your body does not use insulin properly.
-This is usually refered to as insulin resistance and the pancreas will try to make enough insulin, however, over time it won't be able to continue to do this to keep the blood glucose levels in the normal range.
-As a result, glucose can't enter the cells where it is needed for energy, and it accumulates in the bloodstream.
+This is usually referred to as insulin resistance; the pancreas will try to make enough insulin, but over time it won't be able to continue to do this to keep the blood glucose levels in the normal range.
+As a result, glucose can't enter the cells where it is needed for energy, and instead accumulates in the bloodstream.

 Gestational diabetes usually occurs around the 24th week of pregnancy and affects 18 percent of pregnancies.
 Some of the hormones your body produces during pregnancy will block the action of insulin as reported by the American Diabetes Association (ADA).
 As your unborn child grows, you produce even more of these hormones.
 This is a problem that makes it harder for insulin to get the glucose out of the blood and into the cells.
 In most cases, the pancreas tries to deal with the problem by putting out more insulin, but sometimes it struggles to overcome the unresponsiveness.
 This situation results in too much glucose in the blood and too little inside the cells.

 Risk Factors for Diabetes